SpiderOak/nimbus.io/docs/developers_guide.rst

-If you have `lumberyard` and `motoboto` (the Python libraries for accessing Nimbus.io) installed, you can use a command line tool to list, delete, and archive data into your Nimbus.io Collections.
+If you have `lumberyard` and `motoboto` (the Python libraries for accessing Nimbus.io) installed, you can use a command line tool to list, delete, and archive data into a Nimbus.io :term:`Collection`.

 Here are some examples using the `nio_cmd` command line tool::